JamesSwivel/test-py-fastapi-queue/README.md

 ## Overview
 A repo to demonstrate how to use Python to construct a FastAPI Server using advanced async and multi-threading approach.
 There are a few highlights.
 - Construct the API endpoint in async function
-- The async API receives request payload and enqueue the item to a thread safe worker queue.
+- The async API receives request payload and enqueue the item to thread safe worker queues.
 - After job submission, it waits for the result using `await`, i.e. wait in async way.
   Thus, the request will **NOT** block the main thread, which means new incoming requests will **NOT** be blocked.
-- A worker process, running in separated worker thread, and dequeue the job item and process it sequentially.
+- Each workers, running in separated worker thread, and dequeue the job item and process it sequentially.
-- The worker processes the job like simulating a CPU intensive task that may run for a few seconds.
+- Each worker processes the job like simulating a CPU intensive task that may run for a few seconds.
-  Even though the worker may block self worker thread during the job processing, it will **NOT** block the main thread.
+  Even though the worker may block itself during the job processing, it will **NOT** block the main thread and other worker threads.
 - Job item is a TypeDict that includes data payload and a `asyncio.Future` object similar to JavaScript `promise`.
 When the worker finishes the job processing, it will notify the result to the original API who is awaiting for the result.
 - If API finds the worker queue is already full, i.e. too many pending jobs, it may return HTTP status code `503 service unavailable`.

 Use cases
-- This repo uses single worker.
-However, multiple workers running in multiple threads can be implemented in similar way.
-Also, there can be multiple worker queues that the jobs can be delivered to different workers.
+- This repo demonstrates how multiple workers that are able to work with incoming concurrent requests.
+- There are two types of demo workers.
+  - The first one is called `messageWorker` and there is one worker thread for this type.
+    This worker simulates CPU intensive task, either running for 3 or 10 seconds.
+  - The other type is called `pdfWorker` and there are 8 x worker threads, which means max 8 x concurrent CPU intensive task can run in parallel.
+This worker simulates CPU intensive task that a [17-page pdf](./data/regal-17pages.pdf) are converted into png files.
+  > NOTE: each worker has its own job queue
 - The methodologies of this repo may be applied to some use case like `PaddleOCR` or `pdf-to-image` processing which are CPU intensive tasks by nature, but the processing should **NOT** block incoming http requests.

 HTTP status code